brownag/rgeedim/README.md

 <img src="man/figures/README-unnamed-chunk-7-2.png" width="100%" />

-The `"q-mosaic"` method produces a composite largely free of artefacts;
+The `"q-mosaic"` method produces a composite largely free of artifacts;
 this is because it prioritizes pixels with higher distance from clouds.